versean/AeroBites/README.md

 **Your favorite meals — delivered at the speed of flight.**

 Meet AeroBites, the world's first drone-powered food delivery app.
-Order from your favorite local restaurants and watch your meal take flight — literally.
+Order from your favorite local eateries and watch your meal take flight — literally.
 Our smart delivery drones soar above traffic to bring you hot, fresh food in record time.
 With real-time tracking, eco-friendly flights, and ultra-fast delivery, AeroBites makes takeout feel futuristic.
-Fast.
-Fresh.
-From sky to plate.
+Built by college students.
+For college students.

 ## UCSC Eats Implementation